 The original purpose was to provide temporary accommodation to out-of-work seafarers coming into and out of the nearby ports.

 London's industrial landscape began to change, and 1969 saw the closure of the London Docks.
-Whilst Anchor House continued to act as a refuge for seamen, it gradually fell into disrepair, as did Canning Town.
-Anchor House then began operating as a residential centre for homeless people, but by 2004, it was on the brink of being shut down.
-New management was appointed and the charity has now transformed into a flagship project, providing residential and life skills services to over 250 single homeless adults each year.
+Whilst Anchor House continued to act as a refuge for seafarers, over the years the numbers of people staying dropped and in the mid to late 1990s, Anchor House began operating as a residential centre for homeless people.
+Since then, the charity has been transformed into a flagship project, providing a home and support to over 250 single homeless adults each year.

 In January 2014, we became Caritas Anchor House.
 This was part of a planned move towards becoming a community-focused centre of excellence and innovation, and whilst we remain in essence the same organisation, the addition of Caritas to our name is a reflection that, while an independent charity, we are a part of a wider national and international network of charities who share the same vision and principles.